alprncnky/nestapi/docs/schedules-time-info.md

 // PredictionProcessorSchedule
 readonly schedule = '0 15 * * * *';
 // Runs at: :15 of every hour
-// Purpose: Process new articles and generate predictions
+// Purpose: Process new articles and generate predictions (cluster-aware, multi-source)

 // ActualImpactTrackerSchedule
 readonly schedule = '0 45 * * * *';